To read the analysis scroll through this site. To learn more about the background policies, click here: Introduction and Policy Recommendations

 To learn more about MIEPA, click here Return to MIEPA's Home Page

-The study is by Sin Ying Wong, a Hong Kong native who currently [December 2012] lives in San Francisco; this study presents the Hong Kong government's economic policies as compared to the MIEPA list of policies as outlined above.
+The study is by Lilian Chan, a Hong Kong native who currently [December 2014] lives in San Francisco; this study presents the Hong Kong government's economic policies as compared to the MIEPA list of policies as outlined above.
 The ratings herein are based on the following rating scale:

 5.0 Perfect Facilitation of Wealth Creation

 2.0 Midway between Neutral and Obstructionist

 [Rating scale copyright Mike P. McKeever, 2013.
 Used herein with permission]

 To read a disclaimer about the analysis in this file, scroll to the bottom of the file.